Department Routing Logic for Public Records & FOIA Intake

 break

-# Fallback to statutory reference if keyword match fails
+# ... then statutory reference if no keyword matched

 for ref in payload.statutory_refs: